jsnewby/rust_middleware/README.md

 ## Websocket support

 The websocket is exposed by default on 0.0.0.0:3020 but can be overridden with the environment variable `WEBSOCKET_ADDRESS`.
+On our hosted sites it is available as wss://mainnet.aeternal.io/websocket and wss://testnet.aeternal.io/webesocket, which are the recommended URLs.

 Message format:
 ```